Ugo Buttà: Biography

 He remained in this post after the Kingdom of Italy entered World War II on 10 June 1940 and until the following December, participating in the Battle of the Western Alps and the Greco-Italian War (during which he was awarded another War Cross for Military Valor), after which he was promoted to brigadier general on 1 January 1941 and given command of the infantry of the 60th Infantry Division "Sabratha" after a period at the Albania General Headquarters.
 On 16 July 1941 he was assigned to the Armed Forces High Command of North Africa for special assignments, being made commander of Eastern Tripolitania.
-On 10 August 1942 he was given command of the 213th Coastal Division, stationed in eastern Sicily, but from 14 October he returned at the command of Eastern Tripolitania until 22 November, after which he was again attached to the Armed Forces High Command of North Africa until 31 March 1943.
+On 10 August 1942 he was given command of the 213th Coastal Division, stationed in eastern Sicily, but from 14 October he returned to the command of Eastern Tripolitania until 22 November, after which he was again attached to the Armed Forces High Command of North Africa until 31 March 1943.
 From 1 April that year he was assigned to the command of the 1st Army Corps in Turin for special assignments, before moving on to service at the Ministry of Italian Africa in Rome.
 From 25 April 1943 he assumed command of the 155th Infantry Division "Emilia", located in Montenegro, near the Boka Kotorska.
 On 1 July he was promoted to the rank of major general.

 After the proclamation of the armistice of Cassibile on 8 September 1943, the troops of the division gathered around the Boka Kotorska, where together with the local Royal Italian Navy garrison they organized the defense of the local Naval Fortress Area, refusing to surrender to the Germans.
 Starting from September 14, the division gradually eliminated the smaller German garrisons that had remained isolated within its territory, except those of Kotor and Cruda, which resisted.
-On 16 September, in the face of intensifying German air and ground attacks and the lack of air support or reinforcements, General Buttà ordered to requisition all vessels in Kotor (five steamers and a dozen smaller vessels) to carry his troops to Apulia.
+On 16 September, in the face of intensifying German air and ground attacks and the lack of air support or reinforcements, General Buttà ordered the requisition of all vessels in Kotor (five steamers and a dozen smaller vessels) to carry his troops to Apulia.
 Two-thirds of the Division (6,500 men, including Buttà) were thus able to reach Allied-controlled southern Italy, while the rearguard was captured.
-On 1 October 1943 the "Emilia" Division was dissolved, and its troops used to create the new units of the Italian Liberation Corps.
+On 1 October 1943 the "Emilia" Division was dissolved, and its troops were used to create the new units of the Italian Liberation Corps.
 Buttà died on 1 January 1949.